hassantasneem/mind-craft/README.md

 This phase established the foundational and essential features:

+- Main Menu:
--Main Menu: Implemented a functional menu with options to Start Quiz, View High Scores
+Implemented a functional menu with options to Start Quiz, View High Scores

--Question Bank and File Handling:
+- Question Bank and File Handling:
 Configured the system to load questions from separate category files (geography.txt, history.txt, etc.).

 File structure includes the questions statement, four multiple-choice options, and the correct answer.

+- Basic Gameplay:
--Basic Gameplay: Displays 10 randomly selected questions per session, provides immediate feedback (Correct/Incorrect), and tracks the player's score.
+Displays 10 randomly selected questions per session, provides immediate feedback (Correct/Incorrect), and tracks the player's score.

 ## Phase 2: Modularization and Advanced Gameplay Features